 More about the project

-The purpose of the project is to contribute to the development of future methods for efficient grading of structural timber and engineered wood products.
-In order to achieve this, basic studies on the properties of the wood material close to knots are needed, since knots are critical to the properties of timber.
-Equipment to be used within the project is an X-ray computer tomography, a so-called CT scanner, similar to those used for medical purposes to provide three-dimensional images of human organs, tumors, etc.
+The long-term goal of this project was to contribute to the development of future methods for efficient grading of structural timber and lamellas for engineered wood products.
+To achieve this, we needed to conduct basic studies on the properties of wood material near knots, as knots play a critical role in determining timber properties.
+The project utilized X-ray computer tomography (CT scanning), similar to the technology used in medical imaging to create three-dimensional images of human organs and tumors.

-The project is part of the research in the Wood Building Technology research group.
+The project was part of the research in the Wood Building Technology research group.

 Staff